 - Sea salt and freshly-cracked black pepper

-- 2 tbsp fresh parsley leaves, finely minced
+- 2 tablespoon fresh parsley leaves, finely minced

 - Bring a large pot of water to a boil.

-- Heat 2 tbsp of extra-virgin olive in large pan over medium-low heat, add the shallot and cook until it begins to turn golden, adding a bit of warm water if necessary.
+- Heat 2 tablespoon of extra-virgin olive in large pan over medium-low heat, add the shallot and cook until it begins to turn golden, adding a bit of warm water if necessary.

 - Fold the mushrooms into the pan and sautée for 5 minutes over a medium-high heat, or until cooked through, then season with sea salt and black pepper to taste.